Michael Rice Competing for Eurovision 2019

 Michael tells us, “I’m really excited to get on stage and perform my song live for the first time – it’s such an honour to be in the final 6 and in with a chance of representing the UK at Eurovision 2019”

-Below Michael talks about how performing the competitions helped kick start his singing career:
+Below Michael talks about how performing at the competitions helped kick start his singing career:

 This isn’t the first time that competition acts have had success in Eurovision, in 2010 Josh James Dubovie represented the UK after winning the UK national selection competition with “Sounds good to me” a song by Mick Stock and Pete Waterman.